 Some of Brainerd’s best things to do include golfing, hiking, and biking.
 Like what you are hearing?
 Check out these best things to do in Brainerd.

 Lake City is located in Southeastern Minnesota along the Mississippi River and Lake Pepin in Goodhue and Wabasha Counties: Ralph Samuelson, the inventor of water skiing born in nearby Lake City.
 Hang gliding, sailing, and golf are popular outdoor activities nearby, including visiting the iconic Frontenac State Park.

 At the Willows Hotel on the River, take a break with a meal at Nosh Restaurant & Bar, which specializes in healthy cuisine.
 Enjoy a wooden paddle steamer journey on the Pearl of Lake Pepin.
 Lake City is also located along Minnesota’s Great River Road side, making it one of Minnesota’s best road trip destinations.

 See Related: Where to Stay in Winona, Minnesota

 11. Grand Marais, MN

-Grand Marais is an exceptionally gorgeous small town on the shore of Lake Superior, and it’s especially lovely in the fall when the leaves change color.
+Grand Marais, located in Cook County, is an exceptionally gorgeous small town on the shore of Lake Superior, and it’s adorable in the fall when the leaves change color.